-It doesn’t matter whether you have an ASIC based mining rig or GPU based, it needs maintenance.
+It doesn’t matter whether you have an ASIC based mining rig or GPU based.
+It needs maintenance.
 Or else it will all go in vain if you have to change your rig’s components after a year.

 Preferably you want your components to last at least 3 years.
-Having components that last at least three years ensures that you get good profit.
+Having components that last at least three years ensures that you get a good profit.

 Else you are just wasting your money and not make any profit at all.

 This post assumes that you are familiar with the concept of cryptocurrency mining.
 The post will prove to be more helpful if you are already mining and need tips for mining.
 It also helps if you are familiar with GPU utilities.
 All the information down below is from my own and other veteran miners’ experience.

 We, the Coinsuggest team, do not assume any responsibility for any harm done to your rig.
 By going through this guide, you agree that you take all the responsibilities.